The Best Yoga Pants

 Cotton is a natural material that is usually avoided in sports apparel production.
-The reason for this is because it is highly absorbing material.
+The reason for this is because it is a highly absorbing material.
 Even though it feels very soft and nice to the skin, it is soaking the sweat from the surface of your skin and the elimination part is happening extremely slow.
 However, as mentioned before, there are some cases where you can use this type of material and feel comfortable.
-For Hatha yoga you will make gentle movements that will allow you focus on your breathing and the present feelings.
-In this case, cotton yoga pants might make your practice even more enjoyable and more comfortable.
-Here, there is not much sweating involved which is why these type of pants are the ideal choice!

 Synthetic materials are mostly being used in the production process of these particular products.
-However, there are many synthetic choices as well and each and every one of them is creating their own features and comfort level.
-The ones that are most commonly used are spandex, often used in small percentages, polyester as a main material and nylon as the main material combined with the spandex.
+However, there are many synthetic choices as well and each and every one of them are creating their own features and comfort level.
+The ones that are most commonly used are spandex, often used in small percentages, polyester as the main material and nylon as the main material combined with the spandex.
 Lycra is another type which is being used.
-However, that is also a spandex from a slightly lower quality.
+However, that is also spandex from slightly lower quality.
 There is also a Supplex material which is basically nylon material with better breathability properties.

 What is common for all synthetic materials is that they have excellent moisture wicking properties, and they are retaining their shape even after years of usage.
 However, they are not as pleasant to the skin as the naturals materials and if they are not anti-odor treated, they could create an unpleasant smell when combined with sweat.